 Stock options granted to the employees under the stock option scheme

-Guidelines, 1999 issued by the Securities and Exchange Board of India.
+Regulations, 2014 issued by the Securities and Exchange Board of India.

 the ESOP Trust of the Company over the exercise price of the options is

 Leases that do not transfer substantially all the risks and rewards of